-This Autumn, we are launching new courses within #WriteMentor, with the latest below – the Big Bang YA Mentoring course with author of The Loneliest Girl in the Universe, Lauren James.
+This Autumn, we are returning with the Big Bang YA Mentoring course with author of The Loneliest Girl in the Universe, Lauren James.

 This course is designed for writers of YA fiction, who are already competent in the basics of writing craft, but wish to elevate their work to the next level.